steven7608/steven7608/README.md

 Some things I've worked on:
 * 🔍 [Fraud Detection](https://github.com/steven7608/ID-Fraud-Detection): With the rise of fraudulent claims, I utilize Deep Learning to detect fraudulent identification documents.
 * 🌿 [Plant Disease Detection](https://github.com/steven7608/Plant-Disease-Detection) Compared ResNet50, EfficientNetV2, MobileNetV3, and YOLOv8 against each other across 23 disease classes; YOLOv8 won with 99.8% accuracy at 6.4ms on the edge.
-* 🐄 [AI-Enhanced Cattle Weight Estimation](https://github.com/steven7608/Smart-Farm-Cattle-Weight-Estimation.git): Built a vision-based weight estimator with instance segmentation and tested it on an real cattles.;
+* 🐄 [AI-Enhanced Cattle Weight Estimation](https://github.com/steven7608/Smart-Farm-Cattle-Weight-Estimation.git): Built a vision-based weight estimator with instance segmentation and tested it on an real cattles.

 <!--
 **steven7608/steven7608** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.